このページは、まだ日本語ではご利用いただけません。翻訳中です。

 Note: The KongCustomEntity controller is an opt-in feature.
 You must enable it by setting feature gate

-to enable the controller.
+KongCustomEntitytotrueto enable the controller.

-property which can contain any values that need to be set on an entity.
+The KongCustomEntity resource contains a type field which indicates the type of Kong entity to create, and a fields property which can contain any values that need to be set on an entity.

-entity is created with two properties, uri
+In the following example, a degraphql_routes entity is created with two properties, uri and query.

 spec: